What is the Alberta Wage and Salary Survey?

 Understanding the data

 The 2019 Alberta Wage and Salary Survey uses the 2016 National Occupation Classification (NOC) system.
 Data for each wage profile are presented at the four-digit NOC level.

 Data reliability is a measure of the ability to reproduce the results again and again as required.
-Despite the large number of survey responses (almost 6,400), data reliability decreases when it is examined at a regional or industry level.
+Despite the large number of survey responses (over 7,000), data reliability decreases when it is examined at a regional or industry level.

 The following categories of reliability were used to help readers interpret the accuracy of the data: